Cooking With Ayeh

 Here are my favorite dishes to serve with Marry Me Chickpeas:

-• Basmati rice or jasmine rice
+• Basmati rice or Turkish rice

 • Persian rice with crispy Tahdig